hetmanskyi-cloud/AWS/terraform/modules/asg/README.md

 ---

-## Module Purpose
+## 1. Overview

-- Automatically scale EC2 instances based on load.
-- Deploy and configure WordPress with full infrastructure support.
-- Integrate with ALB, RDS, Redis, S3, CloudWatch, IAM, and KMS.
+This module provisions an Auto Scaling Group (ASG) with complete support for WordPress workloads, including EC2 configuration, scaling policies, monitoring, security, and integrations with ALB, RDS, Redis, and S3.

 ---

-## Prerequisites
+## 2. Prerequisites / Requirements

 - AWS provider configured in `providers.tf`.
 - Valid AMI ID for the selected region.